 .

-Media File: Click the link icon and select the variable for the user input you created earlier (e.g., **class-recording**
+Media File: Click on the link icon and pick the input variable you created before (e.g. **class-recording**

 ).
-This ensures the file uploaded by the user is used for transcription.
+This makes sure the file uploaded by the user gets used for transcription.

 Go back to the agent's System Prompt.

-At the spot where you want the transcription to show up for analysis, insert the variable of the AI Step output.
+Wherever you want the transcription to show up for analysis, add the variable output from the AI step.
 Example: Your job is to analyze the following transcribed class: **class-transcript** and then ...

 Save and Preview: